jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 	- getting rid of extra lines and unused sections for readability

 - Clean up the HTML file
-- [html] Change the title tag content to 'hangman'
+- [html] Change the title tag content to 'hangPic'